eftech93/testing/1.unit-testing/Readme.md

 In order to properly test all the code we have to apply some changes:
 - Make the code Testeable
-- Usage of subs and mocks
+- Usage of stubs and mocks
 - Define proper limit on UT
 - Create test cases
 - Define coverage